bkyncl/MybioSite/README.md

-CSD 340 Web Development with HTML and CSS
+# CSD 340 Web Development with HTML and CSS

-Personal bioSite landing page final assignment
+## This project consists of a my personal bioSite landing page

+## Contributors
-Brittany Kyncl
+* Brittany Kyncl